svaberg/griblet/README.md

 # griblet

-**Distill the optimal computation tree from a field of possibilities.**
+**Carve computation trees from a burl of dependencies.**

-Griblet is a dynamic, cache-aware, cost-sensitive calculation engine for building and evaluating optimal computation trees from a graph of possible dependencies and recipes.
+Griblet is a dynamic, cache-aware calculation engine for building and evaluating omputation trees from a flexible graph of possible dependencies and recipes.

-- Supports multiple alternative computation paths for each result
+- Supports alternative computation paths for each result
 - Dynamic costs, including cache- and disk-aware lazy evaluation
 - Clean separation of recipes, cache, loader, and evaluation logic
-- Suitable for scientific postprocessing, engineering workflows, and flexible data processing pipelines
+- Suitable for scientific postprocessing, engineering workflows, and flexible data rocessing pipelines

 ## Quickstart